cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 This document does not specify a wire format encoding for HPKE messages.
-Applications that adopt HPKE must therefore specify an unambiguous encoding mechanism that includes, minimally, the encapsulated value `enc`, ciphertext value(s) (and order if there are multiple), and any info values that are not implicit.
+Applications that adopt HPKE must therefore specify an unambiguous encoding mechanism that includes,
+minimally: the encapsulated value `enc`, ciphertext value(s) (and order if there are multiple), and any info values that are not implicit.
 One example of a non-implicit value is the recipient public key used for encapsulation, which may be needed if a recipient has more than one public key.

 The AEAD interface used in this document is based on {{RFC5116}}, which produces and consumes a single ciphertext value.
-As discussed in {{RFC5116}}, this ciphertext value contains the encrypted plaintext, as well as any authentication data encoded in a manner described by the individual AEAD scheme.
-Some implementations are not structured in this way, instead provide a separate ciphertext and authentication tag.
+As discussed in {{RFC5116}}, this ciphertext value contains the encrypted plaintext as well as any authentication data, encoded in a manner described by the individual AEAD scheme.
+Some implementations are not structured in this way, instead providing a separate ciphertext and authentication tag.
 When such AEAD implementations are used in HPKE implementations, the HPKE implementation must combine these inputs into a single ciphertext value within `Seal()` and parse them out within `Open()`, where the parsing details are defined by the AEAD scheme.
 For example, with